Reversible tuning of nanowire quantum dot to atomic transitions: Introduction

-Epitaxially grown semiconductor quantum dots (QD) are considered as one of the most promising candidates for an ideal solid-state single-photon source.
+Epitaxially grown semiconductor quantum dots (QD) are among the most promising candidates for an ideal solid-state single-photon source.
 This is due to the purity of the single-photon states that QDs can emit, the deterministic nature of the emission following an input trigger which can be applied with high repetition rate, and indistinguishability of the emitted photons in terms of polarization, spatial mode, and temporal mode \cite{eisaman2011, reimer2019, senellart2017, aharonovich2016, wang2019}.
-QDs in tapered semiconductor nanowires (NW-QDs) have the additional benefit of directional emission into a well-defined spatial mode and high photon-collection efficiency into a single-mode fiber as the nanowire taper can be engineered for mode-matching purposes.
-However, to implement a hybrid quantum system that includes a QD-atomic interface, one needs to overcome the mismatch in the frequencies and linewidths of these two platforms.
+However, efficiently collecting photons emitted by a QD with an objective lens or a single-mode fiber remains a challenge due to the high index contrast between the semiconductor surrounding the QD and air.
+Enhancement in the extraction efficiency can be achieved by incorporating nanophotonic structures including cavity coupled QD such as micropillar\cite{solomon2001single}, microdisk\cite{kiraz2001cavity}, photonic crystal cavity\cite{englund2005controlling}, and Bragg-grating bulls-eye microcavity\cite{ates2012bright}, waveguide coupled QD such as nanowire\cite{claudon2010highly} and photonic crystal waveguide\cite{lund2008experimental}, and other structures such as microlens\cite{gschrey2015highly} and optical antenna\cite{chen2018highly}.
+A collection efficiency of $\sim$80\% right after the objective lens is often demonstrated in the pillar-based and nanowire-based QD sources (Table 1 of \cite{senellart2017high}).
+In particular, QDs in tapered semiconductor nanowires (NW-QDs) have the additional benefit of nearly reflection-free emission into a mode propagating in free space and resembling a Gaussian-beam.
+This allows high photon-collection efficiency into a single-mode fiber as the nanowire taper can be engineered for mode-matching purposes.
+However, a common challenge for all these quantum dot platforms is achieving precise control of the frequency of emitted photons due to fabrication variations.
+This is particularly important when interfacing the QD photons with other quantum systems that can only interact with predefined photon frequencies, as is the case with atoms.
+Implementing a hybrid quantum system that includes a QD-atomic interface, one needs to overcome the mismatch in the frequencies and linewidths of these two platforms.
 Atomic transitions at optical wavelengths are inherently well-defined by nature and have linewidths in the $\sim$MHz range.
 In contrast, the epitaxial growth of NW-QDs results in a standard deviation of approximately 5 nm ($\sim$6 meV) or more in the emission wavelengths and linewidths ranging from $\sim$GHz to $\sim$300 MHz for state-of-the-art NW-QDs \cite{laferriere2022unity, laferriere2023approaching}.
 While the linewidth issue can be addressed by using atomic ensembles with sufficiently large optical depths and with efforts to narrow the emission linewidth of the quantum dot \cite{reimer2016overcoming} or possibly by shaping the emitted photons \cite{sosnicki2023interface}, an in-situ, precise and broad-range tuning method for the quantum dot is necessary to properly match the frequency of the produced photons with the atomic transitions involved.